UMAprotocol/UMIPs/UMIPs/umip-93.md

 #### Specification on historical prices:
 - Cryptowatch and TraderMade use a different input format for querying historical data: you need to use Unix timestamp for Cryptowatch, and YYYY-MM-DD-HH:MM for TraderMade.
 - Price requests should use the minute price that is nearest and earliest than the price request timestamp.
-Voters should use the close price of the OHLC period prior to the price request timestamp.
-Cryptowatch and TraderMade endpoints are queried based on the OHLC period's close time.
-For example, a request for a Forex pair price at 2021-05-10-21:10:16 should use query for the period ending at 2021-05-10-21:10:00 (Unix: 1620756600) and use the close price.
+Voters should use the open price of the OHLC period prior or undergoing based on the price request timestamp.
+Cryptowatch and TraderMade endpoints are queried based on the OHLC period's open time.
+For example, a request for a Forex pair price at 2021-05-10-21:10:16 should use query for the same period and use the open price as a reference.

 #### Weekend timestamp
 Over the weekend or some official holidays the REST API for Forex pair prices does not return any price, but we can request the price of a certain moment before the market close (as ex: the closing price of Friday).